 Note: The above items are affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Want even more?
 Stay in touch on Facebook, Pinterest, Twitter, and Instagram for all my latest updates.
 If you make this recipe, share a photo on social media tagging @momlovesbaking and using the hashtag #momlovesbaking.

 New Year's Eve Ice Cream Cake

 - Take the chocolate ice cream out of the freezer about 20 minutes before starting cake.
-Spread 2/3's of the container of chocolate ice cream into an even layer in the bottom of a 9-inch springform pan.
+Spread ⅔'s of the container of chocolate ice cream into an even layer in the bottom of a 9-inch springform pan.
 Place in the freezer for 30 minutes.
 Spread the hot fudge sauce over the chocolate ice cream (you might need to microwave it for 10-15 seconds if it's too thick), then sprinkle the crushed Oreo cookies over the hot fudge.
 Return to the freezer for at least 30 minutes.
 Meanwhile, take vanilla ice cream out of freezer to thaw for 20 minutes.
-Lastly, dollop the vanilla ice cream over the crushed Oreos and gently spread into an even layer.
+Lastly, dollop the vanilla ice cream over the crushed Oreos and gently spread into an even layer (use about ⅔ of the container or enough to fill the pan).
 Freeze for at least 2 hours, or overnight.